 "Fire Cider" recipes are old folk remedies using herbs infused in vinegar to ward off illness.
+Philip's Own Fire Cider is infused with CBD rich Hemp Flower grown in North Carolina!
 Put a tablespoon or two of our Tonic in 4-6 ounces of water and chug.

 Holy Basil has a rich history dating back to ancient eastern uses 3,000 years ago.
 Mentioned in the Rig Veda around 1500 B.C., the sacredness of holy basil was celebrated in the Purana and is highly regarded in Ayurvedic medicine.
 Holy basil leaves are now regarded by most countries as adaptogen herbs (anti-stress agents) and have been used widely to promote health throughout the entire body.

 Echinacea A flowering plant native to North America, echinacea has dotted the American landscape in one form or another for hundreds of years.
 Today, echinacea remains one of America’s most beloved and widely used herbs.
 Natural cold remedies, cough drops, and organic supplements all cite echinacea as a key ingredient.